UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Behaviour and errors

-This method takes collection id and removes collection sponsor.
+This method takes the collection id and removes the collection sponsor.

-Only collection **owner** allowed to call this method.
+Only collection **owners** are allowed to call this method.

 Throws common errors on insufficient balance and so on.